nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * **Exercise**: an exercise record entered by the user, consisting of exercise name, description, and date (optionally calories)
 --------------------------------------------------------------------------------------------------------------------

-## 6. Appendix 1: Instructions for manual testing
+## 10. Appendix E: Instructions for manual testing

 Given below are instructions to test the app manually.